-To claim tax-exempt from Oklahoma withholdings:
+How can I claim tax-exempt from Oklahoma withholdings?

 Complete the Tax Exemption Certificate for a military spouse, Form OW-9-MSE to claim exempt status under the Military Spouse’s Residency Relief Act and give to your employer.
 The employer may also require a copy of the current Leave and Earning Statement (LES) and current Military ID.
 This form must be completed annually.

 How do I get a refund of my Oklahoma taxes withheld?

 To claim a refund of taxes withheld from your Oklahoma income, follow these steps in the program.

 - State Section

 - Nonresident Oklahoma Return